rust-lang/book/second-edition/src/ch20-01-single-threaded.md

 URIs and URLs isn’t important for our purposes of this chapter, but the HTTP spec uses the term URI, so we can just mentally substitute URL for URI here.

-Finally, we're given the HTTP version used by the client, and then the request line ends in a CRLF sequence.
+Finally, we’re given the HTTP version used by the client, and then the request line ends in a CRLF sequence.
 The CRLF sequence can also be written as `\r\n`:
 `\r` is a *carriage return* and `\n` is a *line feed*.
 (These terms come from the typewriter days!)
 The CRLF sequence separates the request line from the